Symptoms of vaginal thrush

-- slight pain during sex
+- slight pain when you have sex

 A swab test is only usually necessary if: